htnguy/device-police-backend/README.md

 - Twilio SMS - programmatically send/receive SMS
 - Bored API - getting a random activity for ya to do

+## What's Next?

+check out the repo for the frontend of this app: [device-police-frontend](https://github.com/htnguy/device-police-frontend)
 ## Author

 **Hieu Nguyen** - [get to know me](https://www.devsurvival.com/about-me/)